-Depending on which Hootsuite plan you're using, some of its more niche integrations will cost you a few bucks a month (only Enterprise users benefit from all integrations for free).
+Depending on which Hootsuite plan you’re using, some of its more niche integrations will cost you a few bucks a month (only Enterprise users benefit from all integrations for free).
 Take SoundCloud as an example.
 For $1.99 per month, Hootsuite integration with SoundCloud lets you stream sounds, publish new ones, and of course, share to the rest of your Hootsuite connected networks.
-This would be ideal for anyone heavily using SoundCloud to promote audio content like music, podcasts, or radio shows.
+This would be ideal for anyone heavily using SoundCloud to promote audio content such as music, podcasts, or radio shows.

 As a social media marketing and management tool, it’s natural for Hootsuite to integrate with other marketing applications that can help streamline marketing activities across various channels.
 This includes metrics tracking, an important feature to help gauge the success of a marketing campaign.

 When it comes to email marketing, HootSuite integrates with popular apps MailChimp and Constant Contact.
 How does it work?
 The Mailchimp integration, for example, lets you view stats tracked in Mailchimp like open and clickthrough rates, share campaigns on social media networks, and search for subscribers with social profiles on Mailchimp in your Hootsuite stream, letting you see which ones may have reacted best to your campaign.